mbizhani/mbizhani.github.io/_drafts/docker02.md

     name: main_net
 ```

-Save the previous block as `docker-compose.yml` in directory called `Example` (just to simplify the sample) and as described above, the `example` is the project name.
+Copy sample in `docker-compose.yml` and save it in a directory called `Example` (just to simplify the sample), so the `example` is the project name.
 Also create `.env` in this directory.
 Now run `docker-compose up -d`:

 - `example_web` docker network is created